 Reports & Meetings

-The Annual Reports are published for Annual Parochial Church Meetings and give detailed information on the day-to-day running of the church, its buildings, finances, and its involvement with other churches.
-They also provide a directory of our groups, explaining their role and giving contact details.
+The Annual Report and Review is published for the Annual Parochial Church Meeting (APCM).
+It gives detailed information on the day-to-day running of the church, its buildings, finances, and its connection with other churches.
+It also provides a description of each of our groups, giving contact details.
 Hard copies of the current booklet can be found at the back of the church.

 We are extremely grateful to our organisers and members for all their work over the year, which contributes so much to the sense of fellowship which we enjoy at St Mary’s.
 Many of the groups have individual web pages so please explore the site and find out more of our work locally and within the broader church and community both at home and abroad.